ShishuLM : Achieving Optimal and Efficient Parameterization with Low Attention Transformer Models

-A separate line of research focuses on reducing the Key-Value (KV) cache requirements by pre-training models with the key-value pairs shared across different layers. \citeauthor{wu2024layercondensedkvcacheefficient} compute keys and values only at a later layer and share them across bottom layers, whereas \citeauthor{sun2024cacheoncedecoderdecoderarchitectures} compute key-value pairs only for the first half of the layers and share them across the remaining layers.
-This too reveals redundancy in attention computation in the later transformer blocks.
+A separate line of research focuses on reducing the Key-Value (KV) cache requirements by pre-training models with the key-value pairs shared across different layers.
+For instance,~\citeauthor{wu2024layercondensedkvcacheefficient} compute keys and values only at a later layer and share them across bottom layers, whereas \citeauthor{sun2024cacheoncedecoderdecoderarchitectures} compute key-value pairs only for the first half of the layers and share them across the remaining layers.

-Furthermore, research on AI interpretability has advocated for a layer-wise evolution of the token representation. \citeauthor{lad2024infstage} show that tokens go through different stages of processing and the ``work" done by each layer is depth-dependent, hypothesizing four universal stages of inference.~\citeauthor{artzy-schwartz-2024-attend} study the specific roles of the attention layers at different depths, showing that previous token dependency is prominent in the initial layers and that information is highly dependent on the attention mechanism.
-Later layers are responsible for consolidation and internal processing, where the model becomes less sensitive to manipulations of previous token representations.

-Building on these insights, we ask the following question: \begin{quote} \it{Can we still maintain performance while fully utilizing the parameters of the model?} \end{quote}

-Our experiments indicate that retaining complete decoder blocks for up to one-third of the total number of layers, while removing attention layers from the remaining blocks results in models with negligible performance loss.
-Although this significantly reduces KV cache storage, a large number of parameters still reside in the MLP layers.
-To address this, we share the weights across adjacent layers by analyzing weight distributions in existing pre-trained models~\cite{touvron2023llamaopenefficientfoundation, mobilellm}.
-In addition, we quantify the approximate linearity of attention modules for moderate-sized contexts and mathematically establish the sufficiency of an MLP layer to perform the equivalent computation of an entire block.